Killer Croc: Pre-Crisis

 Waylon Jones was born with a rare form of atavism that imparted him with reptilian traits with his birth causing the death of his mother.
 He was raised by his aunt, an abusive alcoholic who called him names like "lizardboy" and "reptilian freak".
 Croc eventually killed his aunt and became a criminal in Gotham City.
 After committing several murders, he faced off against Batman and the new Robin, Jason Todd, who defeated him.

 In these original, Pre-Crisis appearances, Killer Croc resembled a powerfully built man covered entirely in green scales, but was still basically human in his facial proportions and build.
-He was also originally depicted as killing Jason Todd's parents (this was later retconned to make Two-Face their murderer).
+He was also originally depicted as killing Jason Todd's parents.
+(This was later retconned to make Two-Face their murderer.)

 Post-Crisis

 Killer Croc escaped custody and sought revenge on Harvey Bullock and two other criminals who got him in jail.
 Batman tracked him down and Croc went into a homicidal rage.
 When new water tunnels were built, which would flood Killer Croc's new home, Croc seemingly sacrificed himself to hold the water back when they finally were open.

 In reality, Croc was buried under rubble and was freed from his prison by storm drains.
 Killer Croc survived on rats and was isolated for months, driving him further into madness.
 Croc later went on a rampage after a confrontation with a vagrant, and winds up in a shopping mall.
-After delivering several blows to Croc, Batman is distracted by a glimpse of Bane.
+After delivering several blows to Croc, Batman (Jean-Paul Valley) is distracted by a glimpse of Bane.
 Croc then grabs Batman and tries to break his back.
 He fails, and Bane pits himself against Croc, breaking his arms.
 Croc is then put back into Arkham Asylum.

 When Bane breaks the inmates out of Arkham Asylum in the Knightfall saga, Croc attempts to get revenge on Bane.
 While in the sewers, he smells Bane and goes after him and the two fight each other atop a ledge.
 Bane casually breaks one of Croc's arms again, but Croc fights until the ledge they are standing on breaks and the two fall into the sewers.
 The fight ends up as a draw.
-Croc later returns, attacking the docks to try to lure Bane out for a rematch, but is defeated by Dick Grayson (now acting as Batman after Bruce defeated Valley before taking time off for self-analysis) without the villain realizing that he is facing a new Batman.
-Killer Croc is left for the police in a fishing net all bruised up with a broken arm.
+Croc later returns, attacking the docks to try to lure Bane out for a rematch, but is defeated by Dick Grayson (now acting as Batman after Bruce defeated Jean-Paul Valley before taking time off for self-analysis) without the villain realizing that he is facing a new Batman.
+Killer Croc is left for the police in a fishing net.

 Killer Croc is summoned by a paranormal force to break out of Arkham and make his way to the Louisiana swamps.
-Batman follows him there, only to find that the mysterious force is actually the Swamp Thing, who offers Croc a place in the swampland where he can finally give in to his animal side, live free from human persecution and have a peaceful and joyous life.
+Batman follows him there, only to find that the mysterious force is actually Swamp Thing, who offers Croc a place in the swampland where he can finally give in to his animal side and live peacefully away from human persecution.